basharatphd/basharatphd.github.io/_pages/students.md

 - Visit RPI's Grad.
 Admission website to find out about the requirements [here](http://admissions.rpi.edu/graduate/).
 - **IMPORTANT:** see the notes above regarding Sanctioned and Embargoed countries.

-### Test Scores: **Minimum Requirements**
+### Test Scores:
-- GRE Scores - Verbal: 156, Quantitative: 146, Analytical: 4.0
+- Ask the Admissions Office wether or not GRE Scores are required, if they are, as a guideline, the following are some scores you should aim to obtain.
+Verbal: 156, Quantitative: 146, Analytical: 4.0.
+I strongly recommend you take the GRE if it is no longer mandatory, it will make your application stand out (if the scores are good), as others might not report scores.

 - TOEFL score of 230 CBT/88 iBT/570 PBT (IELTS 6.5 or PTE 60) - these are minimum thresholds.

-- *** Don't shoot for the minimum! *** The list above tells you the *** minimum *** scores for Institute-wide admission.
-Note that you are competing against applicants from everywhere in the world, and obviously, this means that your scores will be used as a basis for ranking you for admission.
+- ***Don't shoot for the minimum!*** The list above gives you ***minimum*** scores that give an idea of the level expected for Institute-wide admission.
+Note that these are old numbers, I do not know what the current minimums are officially, but these are a good guess.
+Keep in mind that you are competing against applicants from everywhere in the world, and obviously, this means that your scores will be used as a basis for ranking you for admission (if required).
 Don't shoot for the minimum, get as high scores as possible.

 ### Study for the tests!
 Really!
-RPI has the score requirements above for our graduate program in Electrical Engineering.
-It is very difficult (not to say impossible) to admit a student for graduate studies if the scores are not met, specially the GRE/Quantitative score.

-Also, you should be aware that many other students will be applying, and good GRE scores is an easy way of differentiating yourself from other applicants.
+You should be aware that many other students will be applying, and good test scores is an easy way of differentiating yourself from other applicants.

 Before you do anything, ***and specially before taking the tests***, you should prepare very well to attain the marks suggested above.
 Here's what you can do to prepare: